 Learn or review the five pathophysiologic models of Osteopathic Manipulative Medicine

 Approximate time to complete the Course:

-Strain Counterstrain Course= 1 hour.
-This includes watching the video course, practicing the technique, filling out an evaluation and taking the test.
+OP&P Course= 30 minutes.
+This includes watching the video course, filling out an evaluation and taking the test.

 Requirements for CME Credits: